HTPaulus/DrawBetter/README.md

 The game supports parallel play.
 This means that there are as many virtual rooms as there are pairs of players.
 A new room opens every third time the web page is loaded.

+To store the images created (for debugging purposes), the program automatically creates a “saved-images” directory the first time it is run.

 The game uses a server-client model:
 - The **server** manages game logic, player pairing, and scoring.